 Musicians, software providers, artists, and other creatives should always consider the danger of intellectual property theft.
 When you stream your own video of concerts or films, you should always be aware of potential security or privacy risks.

-I hope that this essay has offered you a useful overview of a several crucial security measures that DaCast offers.
-If you’re a DaCast client with special concerns about privacy and security, feel free to contact our support team directly to discuss your needs.
+I hope that this essay has offered you a useful overview of several crucial security measures that Dacast offers.
+If you’re a Dacast client with special concerns about privacy and security, feel free to contact our support team directly to discuss your needs.
 We’re here to help!
 For regular tips on live streaming, as well as exclusive offers, you can join our LinkedIn group.

 Not yet streaming with Dacast, and ready to give our secure online video platform a try?
 Just click the button below to sign up for 30 days of free streaming (no credit card required).
 You can set up an account and start streaming live in a matter of minutes!